 The class of economies defined above is very broad.
-The results can be applied to extend results already in the literature on economies with coalition structures, such
+The results can be applied to extend results already in the literature on economies with group structures, such as those with local public goods (called club economies by some authors), cf., Shubik and Wooders [52].